This Week's Question: I don't want to come across as too 'salesy.' How can I avoid being a pushy salesperson?

 This experience has really helped me as a salesperson understand how do you connect with people, and how do you create a relationship without looking like that jerk salesperson.
 If you want to learn my secret sales tips on how to feel great about helping that customer make a buying decision, keep watching!

-Hi, I'm Tom Malesic, founder and President of EZMarketing and you're watching Ask EZ.
+Hi, I'm Tom Malesic, founder and President of EZMarketing, a marketing agency in Lancaster, PA, and you're watching Ask EZ.
 This is where small business owners go to get real answers to their marketing questions

 People buy from people that they like and trust.

 Make a strong connection